ktorio/ktor-documentation/topics/double-receive.md

 <include src="lib.xml" include-id="outdated_warning"/>

-The `DoubleReceive` plugin (previously known as feature) provides the ability to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException` exception.
+The `DoubleReceive` plugin provides the ability to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException` exception.
 This usually makes sense when a plugin is consuming a request body so a handler is unable to receive it again.

 > The `DoubleReceive` plugin use an experimental API that is expected to evolve in the upcoming updates with potentially breaking changes.